 I’m a bill pay customer with limited data, what do I get?

-This is where is gets a little tricky.
+This is where it gets a little tricky.

 “Roam like at home” is a misnomer

 The statement “roam like at home” is a bold one that few could be blamed for taking at face value.
-Therefore, it’s not surprising that there has been so much controversy in the media following the revelation that the new law would not, in fact, allow for data roaming consumption without limits.
+Therefore, it’s not surprising that there was so much controversy in the media following the revelation that the law would not, in fact, allow for data roaming consumption without limits.

 However, the European Commission should be commended for its gradual reduction of roaming charges over the last number of years.
 In fact, data roaming is now up to 96% cheaper compared to 2012 when the first EU retail price cap became applicable for data roaming.